Drexel Unveils ‘Museum of Where We Are’ Exhibition of Design History Students’ Work

 Larnerd said his students had a real desire for this type of collaboration, as evidenced by them showing up for synchronous class meetings on Sunday night to align with Woods’ Monday class, even on Halloween.

 “One of the things that grounds my own practice as a historian of material culture and as an educator is the belief that objects shape how we see ourselves, each other, and the communities to which we belong.
 And with that power, they shape how we think, feel and act,” Larnerd said.
-“And this is something that affects us, no matter where we are from — whether that's a geographical location, a class or socioeconomic background, and so on.
-So that's the beating heart of any dialogue that's going to occur between Drexel and Collarts or between two communities.”
+“And this is something that affects us, no matter where we are from — whether that's a geographical location, a class or socioeconomic background, and so on.”

 Shara Saketkhou, a fifth-year product design major who took ARTH 300 this past fall, said it was a very exciting course due to its divergence from her traditional art history classes, and the fact that it was held as a global classroom.